.HTML File Extension

 - <ul> - Unordered list to create a bulleted list in a webpage

 - <div> - Divider tag used to create a section in a webpage

 Web developers often create and edit HTML files, then upload them to web servers that web browsers parse when a user visits webpages.
-If you are an average Internet user you most likely will not see the HTML source code since it is parsed by the web browser in the background.
+If you are an average Internet user, you most likely will not see the HTML source code since your web browser parses it in the background.

-However, you can still view the HTML of a webpage with a web browser by following these steps:
+However, you can still view the HTML of a webpage with a web browser by following these steps specific to the browser: